Grandparents rights in Australia: What you need to know

 Grandparents often play a significant role in a child’s life.
 That’s why it’s important to know what rights you have as a grandparent under the Family Law Act and how you can re-establish contact and communication with your grandchildren if you find yourself estranged because of divorce or separation.

-Keep reading to learn about grandparents’ rights in Australia to uncover the nuances of this specific area of family law.
+Keep reading to learn about grandparents’ rights in Australia to uncover the nuances of this specific area of family law and what to do if a parent is withholding grandchildren from grandparents.

 Grandparents’ rights in Australia under the law